codeworks-jvm/Kata-Java-RockPaperScissors/README.md

 You have to implement a rock-paper-scissors solver with TDD.
 Each step will add a new sign, for each step you have to create all tests for the new rules then modify the solver to pass the tests.

+The function takes in parameters the two sign select by each player.
+The function may return the winner sign or "draw" if no one wins.
+The solver must not be case-sensitive.

 # Rules & examples
 * Step 1 : Rock and Paper
   - The paper prevails against the rock.